-- 1. Music majors must pass MUS 210 Class Piano IV (or complete the keyboard proficiency requirements listed below), and the required musicianship proficiency standards within the Music Theory course sequence MUS 111, 112, 254, 255 established by the School of Music. - 2.
+- 1. Bachelor of Arts in Music majors must pass MUS 110 Class Piano II (or complete the keyboard proficiency requirements listed below) and the required musicianship proficiency standards within the Music Theory course sequence MUS 111, 112, 254 established by the School of Music. - Bachelor of Music and Music Education majors must pass MUS 210 Class Piano IV (or complete the keyboard proficiency requirements listed below) and the required musicianship proficiency standards within the Music Theory course sequence MUS 111, 112, 254, 255 established by the School of Music. - 3.
 Keyboard Proficiency Requirements - a.
-Play all major and minor scales (harmonic and melodic) two octaves; hands apart; ascending and descending using correct fingering - b.
-Play all major and minor arpeggios -- two octaves; hands apart; ascending and descending using correct fingering - c.
+Play all major and minor scales (harmonic and melodic) two octaves; hands apart; ascending and descending using correct fingering

+- b.
+Play all major and minor arpeggios two octaves; hands apart; ascending and descending using correct fingering - c.
 Play primary chords (I IV I V7 I) in all major and minor keys (root position only) - d.
 Harmonize melodies using primary chords and transpose the harmonized melody up or down a whole or half step at sight - e.
-Sight-read two lines of an open vocal (octavo). - f.
+Sight-read two lines of an open vocal (octavo) - f.
 Perform a solo piano piece at Grade level 3 (Royal Conservatory Standards)